Conforming nanoparticle sheets to surfaces with Gaussian curvature: Formation of folds at large sphere sizes

 \section{Formation of folds at large sphere sizes}

 For the largest PS sphere sizes, the caps formed by the adhering nanoparticle sheets are large enough that radially oriented folds can be observed (\Fig{fig_morphology}d).
 Such folds provide an alternate mechanism to map circles in the plane to circles on a sphere while minimizing radial tension and azimuthal compression.
-Localizing elastic energy into folds relieves the stretching in intervening patches, but because of the very high curvature at the fold, which we expect to be comparable to the inverse lattice constant, $\kappa \sim a^{-1}$, the energetic barrier to fold formation is larger than the bending energy by a factor $\sim D^2 / a^2$.
-Yet, the large cost of having a fold in an annulus of fixed width, $\delta r$, does not scale with sphere diameter $D$, so that fold formation is no longer frozen out for large $D$, where the elastic cost of stretching grows higher and higher (\Fig{fig_energy_scaling}).
+Localizing elastic energy into folds relieves the stretching in intervening patches.
+At the same time, because of the very high curvature in one dimension at the fold (which we expect to be comparable to the inverse lattice constant, $a^{-1}$), the energetic barrier to fold formation is larger than the bending energy by a factor $\sim D^2 / a^2$, implying that the cost of having a fold in an annulus of fixed width, $\delta r$, does not vary with sphere diameter $D$.
+This means that, for sufficiently large $D$, where the elastic cost of stretching grows higher and higher, fold formation is no longer frozen out (\Fig{fig_energy_scaling}).

-In previous studies of folding that subjected thin sheets to uniaxial compression or out-of-plane deformation, folds typically spanned the whole system~\cite{Pocivavsek_stress_2008, holmes_draping_2010,kim_hierarchical_2011}.
-Here, however, the folds terminate within the sheet.
-As seen in \Fig{fig_morphology}, the fold terminus occurs at another characteristic polar angle, and the amount of material stored in each fold grows further from the apex of the sphere in order to accommodate the curvature of the underlying substrate.
+In previous studies of folding that subjected thin sheets to uniaxial compression or out-of-plane deformation, folds often span the whole system~\cite{pocivavsek_stress_2008, holmes_draping_2010,kim_hierarchical_2011}, though we note this is not always the case~\cite{vella_regimes_2018}.
+In our system, the fold terminus occurs at a characteristic polar angle, and the amount of material stored in each fold grows further from the apex of the sphere in order to accommodate the curvature of the underlying substrate (\Fig{fig_morphology}d).
 This type of fold also appears in skirts and other clothing, where it is called a `dart'.

 While we robustly observe pronounced folds on large PS spheres, we find no evidence for smaller-scale wrinkling in the sheets.
 This can be predicted from the energy scaling (\Fig{fig_energy_scaling}): the cost to delaminate from the PS surface exceeds both folding and stretching energies ($E_\gamma > E_f, E_s$).